vercel/arg/README.md

 #### Errors

+Some errors that `arg` throws provide a `.code` property in order to aid in recovering from user error, or to differentiate between user error and developer error (bug).

 ##### ARG_UNKNOWN_OPTION

 If an unknown option (not defined in the spec object) is passed, an error with code `ARG_UNKNOWN_OPTION` will be thrown: